uditbhatia26/WeatherWhiz/README.md

 Wind Speed: 10 km/h 🌬️
 Stay prepared before heading to college!
 ```

-## Customization

-- You can modify the location for weather updates by changing the **OpenWeather API** query.
 - Update the list of WhatsApp numbers in the script to add more recipients.

 ## Future Enhancements